 The examination takes between 15–30 minutes.

-Sometimes the sonographer will ask you to wait and have the images checked by the radiologist (specialist doctor).
-Sometimes it will be necessary for the radiologist to attend the examination because it may be important to see the images on the screen rather than as still photographs.
+Sometimes you will be asked to wait and have the images checked by a radiologist (specialist doctor).
+Sometimes it will be necessary for the radiologist to attend the examination, because it may be important to see the images on the screen rather than as still photographs.
 The radiologist may also want to examine your breast if you have a symptom (like a lump or skin changes) and might also ask you some questions about these symptoms.
-This extra information may help the radiologist to understand your ultrasound pictures in order to give an accurate diagnosis.
+This extra information may help the radiologist to better understand your ultrasound images, so they can give an accurate diagnosis.

-The examination is performed by a health professional specially trained and accredited to perform the test, such as a sonographer, sonologist, radiologist (specialist doctor) or a breast physician.
+The examination is carried out by a health professional specially trained and accredited to do the test, such as a sonographer, sonologist, radiologist (specialist doctor) or a breast physician.

 They may be male or female.
-If you are not comfortable with a male you should let the reception staff know this prior to having the test.
-In cases where the patient is young, a female chaperone may be requested (usually a nurse at the hospital or practice).
-A female parent, other relative, friend, or male partner can stay with you during the examination if you are more comfortable with this.
+If you are not comfortable with a male, you should let the reception staff at the radiology facility know this before having the test.
+In cases where the patient is young, a female chaperone may be requested (usually a nurse at the radiology facility).
+A parent, other relative, friend or partner can stay with you during the examination if you are more comfortable with this.

-The examination is performed in a radiology department of a hospital, private radiology practice, or at a specialist clinic.
-The examination is performed in the privacy of an ultrasound room which may be dimly lit to allow the images on the ultrasound machine to be clearly seen by the person performing the scanning.
+The examination is carried out in a radiology department of a hospital, private radiology practice or at a specialist breast clinic.
+The examination is done in the privacy of an ultrasound room, which may be dimly lit to allow the images on the ultrasound screen to be clearly seen by the person carrying out the scanning.

 A full report of the scan will be written by the radiologist and sent to your referring doctor.
 The time that it takes your doctor to receive a written report on the test or procedure you have had will vary, depending on:

-Please feel free to ask the private practice, clinic, or hospital where you are having your test or procedure when the written report will be provided to your doctor.
+The radiology facility where you are having the test can advise you when the written report will be provided to your doctor.